-The MySQL backend is an alternative to the default Sqlite backend.
+The MySQL backend was introduced in OpenNebula 2.0 as an alternative to the Sqlite backend available in previous releases.

 Either of them can be used seamlessly to the upper layers and ecosystem tools.
 These high level components do not need to be modified or configured.